 Divorce can be hard enough on a child.
 Don't make it worse by refusing to communicate with their other parent.
 Make sure you work together to make your child's life a little easier during this life event.
 This means deciding which parent will deal with school topics -- such as signing permission slips and attending school events.
 You don't want to let these tasks slip through the cracks because you're not communicating, since missing field trips and having no one at sports games to provide support can severely affect your child's life.
 So if you're co-parenting, make sure you're truly up to staying in close communication with the child's other parent.
 This is especially important if one of you notices a new behavior that needs to be addressed before it gets worse.

 Children don't have to suffer from your decision to end your marriage.
 They can end up happy, well-adjusted and without social awkwardness, as long as you keep putting them first.
-If you need any guidance when it comes to family law, come to the Law Offices of H. William Edgar for legal help with your divorce.
+If you need any guidance when it comes to family law, come to the Law Offices of H. William Edgar for a free consultation and get legal help with your divorce.